Questions & Answers

 Aside from the constant availability and advice from the programme management of the respective programmes, there are also further measures such as for example the eDSL or KLOOCs.
 Furthermore, there is an annual DISC workshop in Kaiserslautern during which multiple seminars are offered on specific topics.

-The distance learning programmes of the DISC are not funded by the Employment Promotion Act (Arbeitsförderungsgesetz) or the Federal Training Assistance Act (Bundesausbildungsförderungsgesetz, BAföG).
+There are a lot of scholarships and financing options for distance learning programmes.
+The DISC-programmes are not funded by the Employment Promotion Act (Arbeitsförderungsgesetz) or the Federal Training Assistance Act (Bundesausbildungsförderungsgesetz, BAföG).
 The costs of the distance learning programme are frequently assumed by the employer.
 Use of so-called education and qualification vouchers is also possible for distance learning programmes.
 Financial support for individual continuing education courses can also be found in the form of low-interest bank loans.
-Further information on scholarships and financing options can be found here.

 The fee is paid by semester.